 - Integrate with whole-of-business activity, rather than a standalone exercise.

 - Employ a robust approach to change engagement.

-The first of these is the principle determinant of success and the one we will focus on here.
+The first of these is the principal determinant of success and the one on which we will focus here.
 We have developed a change model focussed on a holistic approach and grounded in our experience.